Locate a grave MUSEUM OF THE FALLEN

 2001 CE 2014 CE

-The operating system people refused to let go of, clinging to its green Start button for thirteen years and beyond.
+Microsoft's 2001 operating system that people refused to let go of, clinging to its green Start button and 'Bliss' wallpaper for thirteen years and beyond.

 Born